vis-kid/previewer/_posts/2016-11-02-building-webscrapers-03.md

 ```

-What happens is that in the `scrape` method, I loop over every page in the old podcast.
-FYI, I’m using the old url from the heroku app since the new site is already online at [Between \| Screens](http://betweenscreens.fm/).
+What happens in the `scrape` method?
+First of all, I loop over every index page in the old podcast.
+FYI, I’m using the old url from the Heroku app since the new site is already online at [betweenscreens.fm](http://betweenscreens.fm/).
 I had 20 pages of episodes that I needed to loop over.
 I delimited the loop via the `link_range` variable which I updated with each loop.
-Going from page to page was as simple as using this variable in the url of each page.
+Going through the pagination was as simple as using this variable in the url of each page.
+Simple and effective.

 #### def scrape